 The aim of Dry Needling is to achieve a local twitch response or a sensation like a muscle cramp, to relax the overactive muscles, deactivate the trigger point, reduce pain and restore normal length function to the involved muscle.
 The needle used is very thin and most clients do not even feel it penetrate the skin.
 The treatment is intended to be comfortable and painless.

-Our Musculoskeletal therapist Wendy Bruce and Remedial therapist Roger Morelli are qualified to provide Dry Needling and comply with all health guidelines in Dry Needling delivery.
+Our Clinical Myotherapists Wendy Bruce and Liza Markova & Myotherapist Roger Morelli are qualified to provide Dry Needling and comply with all health guidelines in Dry Needling delivery.

-Dry Needling is not a stand alone treatment, it is combined with Myotherapy & Musculo skeletal therapy or Remedial Massage.
+Dry Needling is not a stand alone treatment, it is combined with Myotherapy or Remedial Massage.
+There is an extra cost if you have Dry Needling with a Remedial Therapist, but it is included in the cost of Myotherapy treatments.

 As with any bodywork there is a minor risk of injury and this is why we only allow therapists to administer Dry Needling if they have studied the appropriate level of qualification.
 You do need a good understanding of anatomy to identify the appropriate points and avoid nervous tissue.